The Decision That Most People Never Make

 Sometimes you find a query that's clearly junk, but the individual words could appear in legitimate searches.
 This is where exact match negatives earn their place.

-This is obviously waste — someone looking for humor, not a plumber.
-But you can't broad-negative "crack" because "cracked pipe repair" is a legitimate, high-intent search.
-And you can't broad-negative "meme" because... well, actually you can.
-Nobody searching for memes is hiring a plumber.
+This is obviously waste, someone looking for humor rather than a CPA.
+But you can't broad-negative "tax" because "tax preparation" is a legitimate, high-intent search.
+And you can't broad-negative "season" because "tax season filing deadline" is real buyer intent.
+"Funny" could go broad: nobody searching for funny content is hiring an accountant.

-Decision: Exact match on [plumber crack meme] is safe.
-But meme as a broad negative is probably even better here — it blocks all meme-related searches in one go.
+Decision: Exact match on [tax season meme funny] is safe. meme as a broad negative is probably even better here.
+It blocks all meme-related searches in one go.

 The rule of thumb: use exact match only when the individual words in the query could plausibly appear in searches you want to keep.
 If they can't, a broader match type is almost always more effective.